 Let's face it: The world of work has changed forever.
 The pandemic stretched leaders, transformed the office, and shifted priorities.
 Since April 2021, millions of employees have been quitting their jobs, reaching near-record levels of notices for 7 months in a row, officially turning last year into the "The Great Resignation".
 But with the economy recovering and business continuing to grow, the question remains: Why do people leave?
 And what matters to employees at work in 2022?

-As we at Mentessa are currently busy hiring and see a large number of resumes, we decided that this is a great opportunity to study the trend at first hand.
-We used the automatic matching on AngelList Recruit to actively source candidates.
+At Mentessa, we are currently busy hiring and see numerous resumes, so we decided this is a great opportunity to study the trend firsthand.
+We used automatic matching on AngelList Recruit to actively source candidates.
 It delivered about 1000 profiles of qualified professionals from all around the world per job description.
 Typically, those include a free text in the person's own words, under the label of "Looking for".
-We analysed those inputs and found that the following four factors matter most to job seekers in the moment.
+We analyzed those inputs and found that the following four factors matter most to job-seekers at the moment.

 1. Team experience and belonging

 "I want to be in a hardworking, creative, and fun team.
 I want to join you to run faster together!"

 This shouldn't surprise anyone.
 "The social animal" in us needs other people in order to be happy and successful.
 We remember best and connect to stories about other humans.
 We yearn to be part of the group and dread being outsiders.
 Furthermore, we automatically adjust our behavior in order to fit, and seek acceptance, even from people we don't like.
 In Maslow's hierarchy of needs, social belonging comes right after finding food and shelter.
 In the remote workplace, it comes right after getting paid.

 2. Flexibility and opportunity to learn and develop

 "I am looking for an organization, where I will be getting enough independence to unlearn, learn and re-learn and execute those learnings in actions."